 Ilia Topuria breakdown

 This is the fight everyone's been fantasy booking since Topuria moved up to lightweight and starched Charles Oliveira in the first round back in June.
 Arman just put on a clinic against Dan Hooker in Qatar, submitting him with a nasty arm triangle in round two, and immediately called out El Matador.
-The timing's gotten complicated though.
+The timing's gotten messy though.
 Topuria announced he won't fight in Q1 2026 for personal reasons, and Arman's already been skipped over for an interim title fight despite being the clear #1 contender.
-The UFC's lightweight title picture is a mess right now, and Arman's not happy about it.
+Even Islam Makhachev is questioning the UFC's matchmaking decisions, saying Arman should have gotten the title shot.
+The lightweight title picture is a complete mess right now.
 Here's what makes this matchup so sick: you've got Topuria's scary power and precision boxing against Arman's relentless wrestling and cardio for days.

 If Arman survives the first two rounds, his cardio and grappling could take over, but Topuria's shown he can end it at any moment.